RyanLauQF/BLANK-Chess/README.md

 Main movement logic for generating all legal moves have been implemented, including promotion to all types.

-_Chess is playable with a User Interface by running ChessGUI._
+> _Chess is playable with a User Interface by running `GameManager`._

+## AI Features:
+* Opening Book (Built into an `OpeningTrie` using a database of >2600 elo Games)
+* Negamax Search with Alpha-Beta pruning
+* Static board evaluation
+* Simple Move Ordering
+* Quiescence Search

 ## Main logic TODO List:
 1) Implement 50 move rule, and repetition for AI

-**After building a working chess game, build board evaluation methods to make a working engine**

 ## Engine TODO List:
-1) Implement player class to set players / AIs to play the game
+1) Improve on Move ordering
-2) Implement Negamax Algorithm to evaluate moves
+2) Implement Iterative Deepening
-3) Implement alpha-beta Pruning